 Both cases and gig bags should provide some sort of pocket or holder for spare strings, picks, tuner and so on.
 Most gig bags and some cases have outside pockets that can carry chord and song books, cables, and other impedimenta.
 I personally prefer a case with pockets because it means I don't need to carry some other item to hold the rest of the gear I figure I need.

 Inside cases there should be a closable space to hold extra strings, picks, truss rod, harmonica and a digital tuner.
 The case should also accommodate a humidifier (usually kept under the head) but don't let this rattle around when transporting it (put it in the inside space for travel).
-I've always found guitar straps problematic and generally a little too bulky to fit comfortably in many uke cases.
+I've always found guitar straps problematic and generally a little too bulky to fit comfortably in many uke cases (except for some of the thinner fabric straps).
 The Uke Leash is small enough to fit, so is the Uke Thong, but guitar straps are a lot bigger.

 The lack of adequate pocket space in and on most cases and gig bags leads me to believe most manufacturers and designers aren't musicians.
 Either that or they have a tidy sideline selling accessory bags.
 Either way, I have yet to find a case with more than minimal storage space.